Remembering those who came before us – Part 3

 I imagine over the next few weeks I will locate the photo albums and more memories will surface

-Please share with me what you are doing to create a movement of change
+Please share with me what you are doing to look after you?

 #movementofchange